freddiekaplan-cme/accessibility/README.md

 ### Tailwind

 While Tailwind streamlined styling, it did not actively contribute to accessibility.
-Challenges arose when combining Tailwind with regular CSS in the global stylesheet.

 ### ESLint

-ESLint, used with axe-core/react, served as a static checker for accessibility rules but provided limited assistance.
-Challenges arose, suggesting potential growth in tool capabilities.
+ESLint, [https://www.npmjs.com/package/eslint-plugin-jsx-a11y](eslint-plugin-jsx-a11y) used with axe-core/react, served as a static checker for accessibility rules but provided limited assistance during development.

 ## Testing